gloriaxinhui/GitCheatsheet/cheatsheet_outline.md

     * This command fixes an initial error where Git does not know where this certificate is installed.

-## 4. Basic windows command
+## 4. Basic windows command on comandline
+  * list commonds:
+   * ls
   * get information from a directory:
    * dir
   * get into an existing directory/ folder:
    * cd itc134
-  *back out from n existing directory/ folder:
+  * get out from an existing directory/ folder:
    * cd ..